What is an Open RAN?

 At MWC Nokia stepped up its efforts to promote the benefits of an end-to-end strategy for 5G networks.
 Its own chipset, designed for a range of different deployment options, Reef Shark is at the core of this.
 Multi vendor is fine, but end-to-end is much better, CEO Rajeev Suri said.

 Ericsson’s CEO Bjore Eckholm all but begged operators to start investing in 5G now.
 Ericsson found some research to support its claim that operators that deploy new generations early stay ahead for the lifetime of a “G”.
-Ericsson wants operators to move to 5G as soon as possible because it needs to money.
+Ericsson wants operators to move to 5G as soon as possible because it needs the money.
 That also has the effect of delaying the move to the Open RAN, and therefore the arrival of RAN new entrants.

 The other driver in opening up the RAN has been the support for network slicing across the network, and the move to architect virtual core and radio elements at the network edge.
 And it is here that we will address the second of our MWC reviews.